The Coaching Habit

 Good intentions aren't enough.

-As a leader, you know the value of developing coaching skills – coaching can increase focus and capacity, reduce overwhelm and dependency, and drive both engagement and impact.
+As a leader, you know the value of developing coaching skills.
+Good coaching can help your team increase their focus and capacity, reduce overwhelm and dependency, and drive both engagement and impact.

-But even with the best of intentions, today's time-strapped managers and leaders often find themselves defaulting to a limited old-school management approach: tell them rather than ask them; solve it for them rather than helping them figure out.
-It perpetuates bottlenecks, fire-fighting and managers with just too much stuff on their plate.
+But even with the best of intentions, today's time-strapped managers and leaders often find themselves defaulting to a limited old-school management approach: solving problems for their direct reports rather than helping them figure out.
+Telling someone the answer instead of asking questions and helping them to solve it on their own perpetuates bottlenecks and leaves managers with just too much stuff on their plate.

-This innovative program is an introduction to coaching skills for managers and leaders.
-Beginning with a half-day session, the coaching program includes three things that make the difference and help develop coaching skills as an everyday habit.
+The Coaching Habit is an innovative introduction to better coaching skills for managers and leaders.
+Beginning with a half-day session, the program includes three things that make the difference and help develop coaching skills as an everyday habit.